atharhive/CareLens/docs/api.md

 # CareLens - API Documentation

+> **Note:** This document describes the target API design.
+The current implementation may not include all of these features.
+For the current API, please refer to the [Swagger UI documentation](http://localhost:8000/docs).

 ## Overview

 The CareLens API provides endpoints for health risk assessment, document processing, care provider discovery, and personalized health recommendations.
 All endpoints follow RESTful conventions and use JSON for data exchange.